Carbon monoxide detector: CO measurement instruments

-In New York State, "Amanda's Law" (A6093A/C.367) requires one- and two-family residences which have fuel burning appliances to have at least one carbon monoxide alarm installed on the lowest story having a sleeping area, effective since February 22, 2010.
-Although homes built before Jan.
-1, 2008 are allowed to have battery-powered alarms, homes built after that date need to have hard-wired alarms.
-In addition, New York State contractors have to install a carbon monoxide detector when replacing a fuel burning water heater or furnace if the home is without an alarm.
+In New York State "Amanda's Law" (A6093A/C.367) requires one- and two-family residences that have fuel-burning appliances to have at least one carbon monoxide alarm installed on the lowest story having a sleeping area, effective February 22, 2010.
+Although homes built before January 1, 2008 are allowed to have battery-powered alarms, homes built after that date must have hard-wired alarms.
+In addition, New York State contractors must install a carbon monoxide detector when replacing a fuel-burning water heater or furnace if the home is without an alarm.
 The law is named for Amanda Hansen, a teenager who died from carbon monoxide poisoning from a defective boiler while at a sleepover at a friend's house.